FrancescoBurchielli/Pokemon-Search-App/README.md

 # Pokemon Search App

 A simple web app that allows you to search for a pokemon by name and returns the pokemon's sprite, description and legendary status.
 Your most recent 5 searches are saved and shown.
-The web app has been developed with React, Typescript, Styled-Components and Docker.
+The web app has been developed with React, Typescript, Styled-Components, Django and Docker.

 ## Prerequisites